Mike Ford Player Props: Mariners vs. Yankees

-The Seattle Mariners and Mike Ford, who went 0-for-3 last time out, battle Jhony Brito and the New York Yankees at Yankee Stadium, Wednesday at 7:05 PM ET.
+Mike Ford -- batting .200 with four home runs and five RBI in his past 10 games -- will be in action for the Seattle Mariners against the New York Yankees, with Domingo German on the mound, on June 22 at 7:05 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Yankees.
+He had a hitless showing in his most recent game (0-for-2) against the Yankees.

 Mike Ford Game Info & Props vs. the Yankees